 A transformative leap would be taking an even larger leap away from such meetings entirely.
 Philosopher, professor and deeply revered executive coach Peter Koestenbaum asks, “How can we muster the guts to burn our bridges and to create a condition of no return?”
 The context for his question is in the sometimes, or even often times cruel, dehumanizing aspects of business pressures existing in a polarity of building a creative, humane workplaces.
 Koestenbaum says:

-Enter the place for re-emphasizing the high value of conversation and building a depth of understanding in human relationships.
-The two box evaluation is a step away from inspection-oriented evaluations and step towards valuing conversation.
+This is where we can see that adding a higher value to conversation itself builds a depth of understanding in how human relationship building is important in performance excellence.
+The two box evaluation is a way to step away from inspection-oriented evaluations and step towards valuing conversation

 A Critique – The Death of Pass/Fail Minimal Appraisal: As of 2008, an article in the Journal of Organization Development authored by Stanley Ridley, predicted the death of two box performance appraisal, also labeled the Pass/Fail approach.
 The article argues the point that a Pass/Fail system, which can only identify the 1% or less who fail, can be hardly fair or valid, when aligning performance with organization goals.